wp-plugins/iterative-headlines/readme.txt

 1. Upload `iterative-headlines/` to the `wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings > Iterative Headlines and select your goal.
+1. Go to Settings > Viral Headlines and select your goal.
 1. Begin writing posts.
 When you write a post, you'll be presented the option of picking multiple headlines.
 Specify up to 10 headlines per post and the algorithm will get to work deciding which one is the best!

 == Frequently Asked Questions ==